-Creating meaningful conversations with pre-schoolers can be made easy by the means of open-ended questioning.
-Open-ended questions dissuade one-word answers such as yes or no and is also a wonderful way through which a child is able to provide more detailed responses using their curiosity, reasoning skills and creativity.
+Creating meaningful conversations with pre-schoolers can be made easy by means of open-ended questioning.
+Open-ended questions dissuade one-word answers such as yes or no and are also a wonderful way through which a child is able to provide more detailed responses using their curiosity, reasoning skills, and creativity.
 The open-ended questioning technique also encourages a child to stimulate their thinking and develop their language skills.
 Such questions will enable a child to focus and make meaning of his/her experiences, see possibilities, and encourage the child to use words to describe and relate their experiences.

 Benefits of open-ended questioning

-• develop their language by using different words and a wider range of vocabulary to answer the question
+- develop their language by using different words and a wider range of vocabulary to answer the question

-• provide more information and details
+- provide more information and details

-• express their thoughts, ideas and opinions
+- express their thoughts, ideas, and opinions

-• be creative
+- be creative

-• develop positive relationships by engaging in meaningful conversations
+- develop positive relationships by engaging in meaningful conversations

-• provide a safe environment for learning as there are no ‘right’ or ‘wrong’ answers
+- provide a safe environment for learning as there are no ‘right’ or ‘wrong’ answers

 Now you may ask: "How to ask open-ended questions?"

 First, let’s talk about closed-ended questioning.
 Opinions, thoughts, ideas are not developed in closed-ended questioning.
 For example, the question, "What is the colour of this crayon?" will allow the child to provide a one-word answer, with only one correct answer.
 This often leads to disassociation and disengagement and does not encourage further thinking.
 For a child to feel that his or her opinions, ideas, thoughts and feelings matter, open-ended questions are preferred over close-ended ones.
-As parents, we generally ask our children lots of questions, about their activities and every day encounters.
+As parents, we generally ask our children lots of questions, about their activities and everyday encounters.
 Further using open-ended questions can help a child to develop thinking skills as they begin to consider how they approach, plan, carry and extend their own ideas.
 These ideas and concepts will strengthen the child’s positive self-esteem, and, self-image as well as strengthen your relationship with your child.
 Some examples of open-ended questions:

 - Tell me about what you’re doing?

-• Why do you think…?
+- Why do you think…?

-• How do you know…?
+- How do you know…?

 - Why do you think this happened?

-• What is likely to happen next?
+- What is likely to happen next?

 - How did this happen?

 - How do you think it could work?

-- How are these the same./different?
+- How are these the same/different?

 - How are these different?

 - I wonder why…

-• Why did you…
+- Why did you…

 While answering open-ended questions, a child needs to have a particular level of verbal skills.
 The back-and-forth questioning and answering process is also an excellent platform to hone the child’s language skills through role-modelling, paraphrasing, and exposure to new words.
-Asking open-ended type of questions also stimulates creative thinking, affirms the child’s ideas, increase their confidence and self-esteem.
+Asking open-ended type of questions also stimulates creative thinking, affirms the child’s ideas, increases their confidence and self-esteem.
 With open-ended questions, you do not know what your child's response is going to be.

 Expect the unexpected, start having interesting conversations with your child today.